-In the past quarter, RISE recurrent administrative activities included the overall grant and financial management such as receipts and invoice review, bookkeeping, filing, remittance request preparation and quarterly status update and financial reports preparation.
-RISE also continued to provide all requested documents for the A-133 audit, fielded auditors's questions, reviewed draft findings and prepared an action plan as part of the audit.
-RISE also coordinated with DHCD regarding the Action Plan amendment.
+In the past quarter, RISE recurrent administrative activities included the overall grant and financial management such as receipts and invoice review, bookkeeping, filing, remittance request preparation, and quarterly status update, and financial reports preparation.
+RISE also worked to address audit findings, procured a new auditor for the 2020 A-133 Audit, and began preparing for the 2020 audit which will commence in May 2021.
+RISE also held a quarterly board meeting.
+RISE also worked on an update to bylaws for 2021 to reflect updated financial policies and procedures.
+Finally, RISE worked with its accountant to complete 1099 forms for vendors and beneficiaries for 2020.